elegantapp/pwa-asset-generator/README.md

 However, you can use this workaround to work with this edge case:

-* First, generate a favicon with `--opaque false --iconOnly --favicon` options.
+* First, generate a favicon with `--opaque false --icon-only --favicon` options.
-* Then, overwrite app icons with `--background "#FFF" --iconOnly` options.
+* Then, overwrite app icons with `--background "#FFF" --icon-only` options.

 ## Troubleshooting